Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Methodology

 where $\phi_d(\ \cdot\ | \boldsymbol{\mu}, \boldsymbol{\Sigma})$ is the probability density function of a $d$-dimensional Gaussian random vector with mean $\boldsymbol{\mu}$ and covariance matrix $\boldsymbol{\Sigma}$.
 Introducing a latent membership $z_i^{(t)} \in \{1,\cdots, K\}$, we can write the distribution of particle $\boldsymbol{y}_i^{(t)}$ given latent membership $z_i^{(t)}$ as:

-with observations independent across all particles $i$ and all time intervals $t$.
+with observations independent across all particles $i$ and all times $t$.
 Next, we model the mixture component means and probabilities as a regression on environmental covariates.
-However, instead of directly regressing on the principal components of the covariates, we regress on the hidden layer outputs of a random-weight neural network \citep{ELM}:
+However, instead of directly regressing on the principal components of the covariates, we regress on the hidden layer outputs of a random-weight neural network \parencite{ELM}: